Trophy Stall sponsored Beach Volleyball tournament serves off today at No.63 Beach

-The Berbice Volleyball Association male, female and novices beach competitions will get underway today at the Number 63 beach.
+The Berbice Volleyball Association male, female and novices beach competitions will get underway today at the Number 63 beach and not yesterday as was previously reported.

 The tournament which will be contested in the handicap format, will be used to select the top male and female pairs to represent Berbice in a beach volleyball tournament set for French Guiana later this year.